Government signs off on e-voting options until 2020

-The Federal Council has renewed the authorisation of the Swiss cantons of Bern, Lucerne, Fribourg, Basel City and Geneva to offer e-voting to the Swiss Abroad.
+The government has renewed the authorisation of the Swiss cantons of Bern, Lucerne, Fribourg, Basel City and Geneva to offer e-voting to the Swiss Abroad.
 This will permit more than 100,000 Swiss expats to vote electronically in referendums.

-On Monday, the seven-member executive allowed the five cantons to continue offering Swiss citizens residing abroad the possibility to vote electronically.
+On Monday, the seven-member Federal Council allowed the five cantons to continue offering Swiss citizens residing abroad the possibility to vote electronically.

 In addition, 30% of voters residing in canton Geneva can cast their electronic ballot in federal votes.
 The Canton of Basel City also plans to increase the proportion of its resident voters who eligible to vote online from 2019 onward.
 Those with disabilities already have access to this option.
 The canton of Fribourg may increase access to e-voting by 50%.
 The law allows this possibility provided the voting system and cantonal procedures have been certified.